qiqb-osaka/quri-parts-riqu/README.md

 # QURI Parts riqu

-riqu (**R**EST **I**nterface for **Qu**antum Computing) is an interface for using quantum computers through cloud services and was designed by Center for Quantum Information and Quantum Biology, Osaka University (referred to as QIQB).
+riqu (**R**EST **I**nterface for **Qu**antum Computing) is an interface for using quantum computers through cloud services and designed by Center for Quantum Information and Quantum Biology, Osaka University (referred to as QIQB).

 QURI Parts riqu is a support library for using riqu interface with QURI Parts, developed by QIQB.